 Unable to communicate with the driver, I gently took his phone and introduced the coordinates.
 I reckon he did not know about some of those places as well, and he seemed very happy to visit them as well (yet still tried to overcharge me).

 I found these other groups of pit yards more fun to visit.
-As long as you make sure not to destroy any old structure, local villagers are happy to show you around the smaller groups of old pit yards.
+Local villagers are happy to show you around these.

 Some of these were somewhat restored, and most were not restored at all.
 Sometimes wild plants made the access difficult.